Send the link below via email or IMCopy

 Transcript of BTEC Sport L3 Unit 3 Risk

-Using your own risk assessment form complete 2 risk assessments for 2 different sports or activities.
+Using your own risk assessment form complete a risk assessment for the Sports Hall/Astro Turf at the Leisure Centre

 Think about the 4 hazards

 Carry out risk assessments for two different sports activities, with tutor support

 Independently carry out risk assessments for two different sports activities

 Review the risk assessment controls and evaluate their effectiveness